samuelloza/contestant-vm-contest/docs/contest.md

 The main contest-related script is here: [`sbin/contest.sh`](../sbin/contest.sh).

-1. `contest lock` disables login as `ioi` user before the contest starts ("locks" the contestant).
+1. `contest lock` disables login as `icpcbo` user before the contest starts ("locks" the contestant).
 Usually this will be executed remotely to all contestant VMs.
-1. `contest prep <cid>` cleans up the VM by recreating the `ioi` user and removes all contestant-related generated data.
+1. `contest prep <cid>` cleans up the VM by recreating the `icpcbo` user and removes all contestant-related generated data.
 This also starts the firewall and creates a file indicating that a contest is running (in "lockdown" mode).
 The `<cid>` itself is an unique contest identifier (unrelated to CMS contest id).
 Afterwards, the VM will be unlocked.
-1. `contest unlock` reenables login as `ioi` user ("unlocks" the contestant).
+1. `contest unlock` reenables login as `icpcbo` user ("unlocks" the contestant).
 This is already included as part of `prep` above, but admins may manually execute this remotely if for any reason a contestant VM is not unlocked yet.
 1. `contest start` starts the keylogger and the cron job for contest monitoring (see below).
 1. `contest monitor` is a command that will be executed every minute by a cron job.
 It will back up the home directory (only if autobackup is enabled) and will capture some data for monitoring purposes: